vectara/vectara-answer/README.md

 `npm run bootstrap`

-This one-liner installs dependencies, runs the configuration script, and spins up the local application. **When prompted for which application to create, simply select one of the three default apps, and you're good to go!** We'll work on setting up a custom application later in this doc.
+When prompted for which application to create, simply select one of the three default apps, and you'll have the app running in your browser at `http://localhost:4444`.

+Congratulations!
+You've just setup and run a sample app powered by Vectara!
+We'll work on setting up a custom application later in this doc.

+### Under the hood

+The bootstrap command installs dependencies, runs the configuration script, and spins up the local application.

 If you would like to run the setup steps individually, you can run:

 - `npm install`: for installing dependencies
 - `npm run configure`: for running the configuration script
 - `npm run start`: for running the application locally

-Congratulations!
-You've just setup and run a sample app powered by Vectara!

 ### Deployment